In the Footsteps of John and Yoko!

-The one witness we brought with us wasn't enough.
-We asked a couple in the queue ahead of us who were also getting married that day if they would agree to act as our witnesses.
+Favorite thing: No one warned me that the registry office in Gibraltar is a simple dreary room.
+I was glad I didn't wear my glam clothes.
+Our one witness (my daughter) wasn't enough.
+We asked a couple in the queue, who were also getting married that day if they would agree to act as our witnesses.
 They were really happy to do so.

-The bossy registrar wouldnt allow this, and called in someone from the office instead.
+But the bossy registrar wouldn't allow this, and called in someone from the office instead.

-Fondest memory: Gibraltar is too small and overrun with traffic for my liking, but there are interesting things to see I'm sure.
+Fondest memory: Gibraltar is too small and overrun with traffic for my liking, but there are interesting things to see.

-The male registrar wagged his finger at us, warning us that we were about to make a big committment and told us to take it seriously.
-This made me and my husband to be snigger, it was like being told off in the headmasters office.
-I wouldn't have minded if we were teenagers, but we are in our 50's!
+Before the ceremony the male registrar wagged his finger, warning us that we were about to make a big commitment and told us to take it seriously.
+It was like being told off in the headmasters office.
+I wouldn't have minded if we were teenagers, but we were in our 50's!

-As soon as the ceremony was over we drove as fast as we could (after half an hour stuck in the slow traffic trying to leave ) to the fresh air of Ronda in Spain.Related to:
+As soon as the ceremony was over we drove as fast as we could (only half an hour stuck in the slow traffic trying to leave Gibraltar ) to the fresh air of Ronda in Spain where we honeymooned.

 - Romantic Travel and Honeymoons